The original version of this document is located at https://docs.qfield.org/how-to/project-setup/pictures

 While with older Android versions it was possible to use other apps like the amazing OpenCamera app for taking pictures and preserving EXIF information from there, this is no longer with recent Android versions.

-If you enable Use native Camera in the settings you will not be able to preserve EXIF information.
+Is recommended to disable Use native Camera in the settings to preserve EXIF information.

 🖥️ Desktop preparation